Pisa Tickets

 Best time to visit

-• Best time of day: Early morning or late afternoon for fewer crowds and the best light.
+• Day: Early morning or late afternoon for fewer crowds and the best light.

-• Best season/month: Spring or early autumn for pleasant weather and lighter crowds, with June for the Luminara festival.
+• Season/month: Spring or early autumn for pleasant weather and lighter crowds, with June for the Luminara festival.

 Plan ahead with complete schedule